 Last weekend the world was really closing in on me.
 So much so that I had a bit of a breakdown at my folks’ place about the stresses of emptying my house.
 The process of trying to sell stuff, deciding what to keep, and figuring out how I would manage to get everything I was keeping from my rural home to the homeland more than 200 miles away was just too much.

-And so, last night I stood in my bedroom clearing out my antique dresser and vanity so that my folks could take them to my niece, Flik.
-The set had been my grandmother’s and I really wanted them to remain in the family—and Flik was more than happy to be the recipient of a bit of family furniture.
+And so, last night I stood in my bedroom clearing out my antique dresser and vanity so that my folks could take them to my nephew, Parker.
+The set had been my grandmother’s and I really wanted them to remain in the family – and Parker was more than happy to be the recipient of a bit of family furniture.

 There is so much more to do.
 So very, very, very much more.
 And I don’t know if my body can produce all the tears that are needed for the process.
 Then, once the house is empty, there’s the process of saying goodbye to my life in America.

-Why do the right decision have to be so painful?
+Why does the right decision have to be so painful?